vilevent/tweet-classification/README.md

 For the evaluation, we gathered the F-measure value for each model, as well as the number of true positives, true negatives, false positives, and false negatives.

+We picked the "best" model for each classifier, and they are the following:

 **Model 1** - NaiveBayesMultinomial: lowerCaseTokens=True, Stemmer as LovinsStemmer, default for remaining StringToWordVector options.
 Attribute Selection: CfsSubsetEval.